-I had always noticed the large faces on the facade, there is a Native American (also know as Red Indians in the UK) over each of the large windows in the place.
+I had always noticed the large faces on the facade, there is a Native American (also known as Red Indians in the UK) over each of the large windows in the place.
 These faces don’t look to be too pleased with the goings on in the building, but perhaps that is only fitting.

 The animal kingdom is represented by this lion’s head.
 He would be part of a fountain, if only the water had been turned on.

 The intermediary between man and beast can be seen in the base of this light pole.
-With cherub faces and lion feet, one wonders, ‘what on earth the artist was thinking’?
+With cherub faces and lion feet, one wonders, ‘what on earth was the artist thinking’?